A Guide to Personal Protective Grounding for Linemen

 Grounding vs. Bonding: What’s the Difference Here?

 While often used together, grounding and bonding serve distinct purposes.
-For an in-depth look at their definitions under the NEC code book, see our article on Grounding vs. Bonding: Understanding the NEC Rules in Article 250.
+For an in‑depth look at definitions under the NEC, see Grounding vs. Bonding: Understanding the NEC Rules in Article 250.
 In the context of lineman safety, the terms are applied as follows:

 Key Standards and Regulations: OSHA, IEEE, and ASTM

-The procedures and equipment for personal protective grounding are strictly governed by industry standards to ensure reliability and safety.
+The procedures and equipment for personal protective grounding are addressed by regulation and standards that guide safe practice and equipment performance.

 Step-by-Step: Applying Temporary Protective Grounds Safely

-- Test for Voltage: Before any work begins, use a properly rated voltage detector to verify that the line is truly de-energized.
-Treat all lines as energized until tested and grounded.
+- Test for Voltage: Before any work begins, use properly rated test equipment to verify that lines are de‑energized.
+Treat conductors as energized until verified and until temporary protective grounds and bonding are applied as required for the work.
+(OSHA 1910.269, IEEE 1048)

-- Clean Connection Surfaces: Use a wire brush to clean the conductor and the structural attachment point.
-A clean, metal-to-metal connection is essential for a low-impedance path.
+- Clean Connection Surfaces: Use an appropriate brush or method to prepare conductor and attachment points so metal-to-metal connections can be made for a low-impedance path.

-- Apply to All Phases: Repeat the process for all phases and conductors in the work zone.
+- Apply to All Phases: Repeat the process for each phase or conductor in the work zone so that the bonded set provides the equipotential area.

-- Removal (First On, Last Off): When the job is complete, remove the grounds in the reverse order.
-Remove the conductor-side clamps first using a live-line tool, and disconnect the ground-source clamps last.
+- Removal (First On, Last Off): Remove conductor‑side clamps first using the live‑line tool, and disconnect the ground‑source clamps last, so the worker removing clamps is not the return path.

 Master the principles of protective grounding to prevent electrical shock.
 Investing in your knowledge is the best way to ensure a long and safe career.